Jake Bernstein (journalist): Career

 Bernstein speaks Spanish and began his journalism career in Latin America as a freelancer.
-After a brief stint at The Pasadena Citizen, Bernstein joined Miami New Times as a staff writer and reporter (1997–2002), where he covered political corruption and media and the environment with stories including the fight over Elián González, Everglades restoration and the 2000 presidential recount.
+After a brief stint at The Pasadena Citizen, Bernstein joined the Miami New Times as a staff writer and reporter (1997–2002), where he covered political corruption and media and the environment with stories including the fight over Elián González, Everglades restoration and the 2000 presidential recount.

 The Texas Observer

 In mid-2002, Bernstein joined The Texas Observer as a reporter and editor, and became executive editor in 2004, serving through 2008.
 During his tenure at the Observer, Bernstein covered stories on government surveillance, Tom DeLay's money laundering legislative takeover and the demographic shift in Texas.
 Under his leadership, Utne Reader named The Texas Observer, Best Political Magazine of 2005.

 ProPublica

 Bernstein joined ProPublica in 2008, shortly after its founding, where he worked as a business reporter.
 In 2011, he and a colleague won the Pulitzer Prize for National Reporting for coverage of Wall Street in the lead up to the financial crisis.
 In 2014, Bernstein broke the story of the secret tapes of Carmen Segarra, a whistleblower bank examiner with the Federal Reserve Bank of New York.
 The story prompted a U.S. Senate hearing.